 - Permanent weights that scale with ship size;

 - Variable weights for ammunition and stores;

-- Consumable fluids supply and demand;
+- Consumable fluids, supply and demand;

-- Electrical power supply and demand;
+- Electrical power, supply and demand;

-- Propulsive power supply and demand.
+- Propulsive power, supply and demand.

 This numerical and graphical model represents a balanced design solution and can be modified by the designer.
 However, the complexity of the model leads to a very high number of connections between the Design Building Blocks and this increases the time and effort required to modify the model.
-Table 2 compares the level of detail of the Type 22 Batch III model with previous UCL DRC SURFCON designs.
-[14, 15]
+Table 2 compares the level of detail in the Type 22 Batch III model with previous UCL DRC produced SURFCON designs [14, 15].
+Figures 7, 8 and 9 show the SURFCON representations of three designs in Table 2 while Tables 3, 4 and 5 summarise each design's principal characteristics.

 JOINT EPSRC Type 22 Batch III

 Design Building Blocks 453

 Equipment Items 120

 Connectivity Items 348

 UCL LCS Trimaran [14]

-Design Building Blocks 235
+Design Building Blocks 343

 Equipment Items 105

 Connectivity Items 0

 UCL Dock Mothership [15]

-Design Building Blocks 236
+Design Building Blocks 226

 Equipment Items 67

+Connectivity Items 0

-Table 2: Comparison of detail in PARAMARINE / SURFCON design models
+Table 2: Comparison of detail in PARAMARINE-SURFCON design models.